BrooklinJazz/nfl-rushing/README.md

 - sorting of json into data base as Records (see record.ex)

 ## How I would improve this with more time
-- Introduce pagination to effectivel handle 10K records (tested and does currently work, but it's very slow)
+- Introduce pagination to handle 10K records (I tested this with seed data and it does currently work, but it's very slow)
 - Introduce a factory with ExMachina and randomize the test data better.
 - Improve styling and wording.